As Reliance On Ridesharing Services Increases, So Do The Associated Risks

 When An Uber Or Lyft Accident Occurs, Who Is Held Responsible?

-The facts and circumstances of the Uber or Lyft accident will dictate who is ultimately held responsible; it could be the driver of the ridesharing vehicle (in which case the company would be held responsible), or the driver of another vehicle that was involved in the accident (in which case a claim could be made against that driver’s auto insurer).
+The circumstances of the Uber or Lyft accident will dictate who is ultimately held responsible; it could be the driver of the ridesharing vehicle (in which case the company would be held responsible), or the driver of another vehicle that was involved in the accident (in which case a claim could be made against that driver’s auto insurer).
 Regardless of who is at fault for an accident, a passenger of an Uber or Lyft vehicle should never be held responsible, and should therefore be able to collect compensation for any injuries they suffered as a result of the accident.For that seeking legal services of a seasoned uber car accident attorney is of immense importance.

 If an Uber or Lyft driver is deemed to be at fault for an accident that occurred while they were off duty, then the driver would be held individually responsible.
 In order to prevent confusion on this topic, Uber discusses three possible situations in their insurance policy: the Uber app is turned off, the Uber app is turned on and the driver is available, and the Uber app is on and the driver is in the process of providing a ride.